whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - This Pervasive Abuse Must End.md

 This shows how conquering is not a single event, but a continual process involving rampant child abuse.
 Child abuse is a core characteristic of every unhealthy nation that allows it to persist, generation after generation.
 That means _treating children respectfully is essential to creating healthy nations._

 Unfortunately, deep training for submissive obedience does not end in childhood, but continues throughout adulthood.
-How are adults trained to tolerate predatory behavior all around them?
+How are adults trained to tolerate abusive behavior all around them?

 ### When Adults Learn to "Hold Back" or "Shut Down" Parts of Themselves